ethereum/EIPs/EIPS/eip-token-standard.md

-This is the suggested template for new EIPs.

-Note that an EIP number will be assigned by an editor.
-When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.

 ## Preamble

     EIP: <to be assigned> (I Suggest 20)
     Title: <EIP title>
     Author: Fabian Vogelsteller <fabian@ethereum.org>, Vitalik Buterin <vitalik.buterin@ethereum.org>
     Type: Informational
-    Category ERC
     Status: Draft
     Created: 2015-11-19

 ## Simple Summary

-Token standard interface.
+A standard interface for tokens.

 ## Abstract

-The following standard allows for people to implement a token standard API withing their smart contracts.

-This standard provides basic functionality for sending and approving tokens to be spend by a third party.
+The following standard allows for the implementation of a standard API for tokens within their smart contracts: it primarily provides basic functionality to transfer tokens and allow them to be approved to be spend by another on-chain third party.

 ## Motivation

-Following the same standard interface allows those tokens to be used in many wallets and exchanges.
+A standard interface allows any tokens on Ethereum to be re-used by other applications: from wallets to decentralized exchanges.

 ## Specification